 Venice does not have any nighttime or early morning flight restrictions.
-Venice can not impose a curfew or establish any mandatory restrictions on night time or early morning operations.
-However, the Venice voluntary "Fly Friendly" procedures do request pilots that when operational safety permits, arriving and departing pilots should use Runway 5 or 23 between the hours of 8:00 PM and 7:00 AM.
+Venice can not impose a curfew or establish any mandatory restrictions on nighttime or early morning operations.
+However, the Venice voluntary "Fly Friendly" procedures do request that when operational safety permits, arriving and departing pilots should use Runway 5 or 23 between the hours of 8:00 PM and 7:00 AM.
 Runway 23 is the recommended preferred calm wind runway.
 However, many pilots may choose to not use Runway 23 at night due to the "black hole" effect of flying out over the Gulf of Mexico with minimal or no visible horizon.
-This "black hole" effect can be hazardous particularly for visual flight rules only pilots.
+This "black hole" effect can be hazardous particularly for pilots using visual flight only.

-Pilots are asked that when possible, maintenance run-ups, auxiliary power unit (APU) operations and touch-and-go operations should be avoided between the hours of 10:00 PM and 7:00 AM.
+Pilots are asked that, when possible, maintenance run-ups, auxiliary power unit (APU) operations and touch-and-go operations should be avoided between the hours of 10:00 PM and 7:00 AM.